Gallery owner Collier Gwin in San Francisco police custody for spraying homeless woman with hose

 The San Francisco District Attorney Office sent out a press release and DA Brooke Jenkins tweeted about the warrant Wednesday afternoon.
 According to authorities, Gwin will be "charged with misdemeanor battery for the alleged intentional and unlawful spraying of water on and around a woman experiencing homelessness on January 9, 2022."

-A KPIX camera was there when Gwin was taken into custody and placed into a SFPD vehicle Wednesday afternoon shortly after 4 p.m. near his gallery on Montgomery Street in San Francisco.
+A KPIX camera was there when Gwin was taken into custody and placed into a SFPD vehicle Wednesday afternoon at around 3:30 p.m. near his gallery on the 700 block of Montgomery Street in San Francisco.

 All last week, there was outrage over Gwin spraying the woman with a hose.
 Video that captured the owner and operator of Foster Gwin Gallery on Montgomery Street in the city's Financial District spraying the homeless woman with a garden hose late Monday morning went viral.